-For the fiscal year that ended in 31 December 2016, the Company hasn't made a provision for doubtful debt relating to amounts owed by affiliated companies.
+For the fiscal year that ended in 31 December 2017, the Company hasn't made a provision for doubtful debt relating to amounts owed by affiliated companies.

-From the above transactions, transactions and balances with subsidiaries companies have been eliminated from consolidated financial statements of the Group.
-Among the subsidiaries of the Group exist requirements / liabilities from the total value of loans \in 2.146 k and corresponding income / expense interest of \in 130 k, as well as exchange differences of income / expense of \in 92 k, which are eliminated on consolidation.
+From the above transactions, transactions and balances with subsidiaries companies have been eliminated from consolidated financial statements arising from borrowings amounting to $\in$ 2.146 k, fully repaid within the current tear.
+Income / interest expense regarding the aforementioned loan stood at $\in$ 115 k and exchange differences of income / expense stood at $\in$ 186 k.